Kristopherr/Linux-Scripts-Config/README.md

 2) chmod +x InstallBestBash
 3) sudo ./InstallBestBash

+* old .bashrc will be backed up as .bashrc-old

 enjoy

 Works in debian/ubuntu based distro.
 Any disto bash will work by replacing .bashrc file here with one in distro and installing